Azure/cyclecloud-symphony/README.md

 ## Pre-Requisites ##

+This project requires running Azure CycleCloud version 7.7.1 and Symphony 7.2.0 or later.

-This sample requires the following:
+This project requires the following:

   1. A license to use IBM Spectrum Symphony from [IBM Spectrum Analytics](https://www.ibm.com/us-en/marketplace/analytics-workload-management).

   2. The IBM Spectrum Symphony installation binaries.

      a.
-Download the binaries from [IBM](https://www.ibm.com/us-en/marketplace/analytics-workload-management) and place them in the `./blobs/` directory.
+Download the binaries from [IBM](https://www.ibm.com/us-en/marketplace/analytics-workload-management) and place them in the `./blobs/symphony/` directory.

      b.
-If the version is not 8.5.0 (the project default), then update the version number in the Files list in `./project.ini` and in the cluster template: `./templates/symphony.txt`
+If the version is not 7.2.1.0 (the project default), then update the version number in the Files list in `./project.ini` and in the cluster template: `./templates/symphony.txt`

   3. CycleCloud must be installed and running.